Skip to content

 • The IPA decision by April 2026.
 DoD must present Congress with a formal assessment of independent public accountants’ future role.
 If DCAA reduces IPA usage, the remaining DCAA workforce absorbs that workload, potentially increasing audit timelines for lower-risk contractors.

 • DOGE-driven budget pressure.
-The FY2026 budget already reflects 207 fewer positions.
-Additional cuts in FY2027 are possible if DOGE maintains its federal workforce reduction targets.
+The FY2026 budget already reflects more than 200 fewer positions.
+Additional cuts in FY2027 are possible if federal workforce reduction targets continue.
 Fewer auditors means more reliance on risk-based targeting, which concentrates scrutiny on contractors with system deficiencies or prior findings.

-• AI and automation expansion.
-DCAA is investing in audit automation and artificial intelligence to handle routine tasks (CohnReznick 2026).
+• Automation expansion.
+DCAA has signaled investment in audit automation tools to handle routine tasks.
 Automated tools process data faster than human auditors, potentially flagging anomalies in your billing data, timekeeping records, or indirect rate trends without a human reviewer ever opening your file.

 The worst outcome for contractors is complacency.
 Fewer DCAA employees does not mean less oversight.
-FY2024 proved the opposite: fewer auditors produced record audit exceptions.
+FY2024 results suggest the opposite: fewer auditors, record audit exceptions.
 DCAA’s tools are getting sharper.
 The contractors who invest in audit readiness now are the ones who benefit from the reorganization.
-The ones who assume less staffing means less scrutiny are the ones who generate the $15.9 billion in questioned costs.
+The ones who assume less staffing means less scrutiny face the consequences of that assumption.

 Frequently Asked Questions